QuBenhao/LeetCode/problems/problems_1839/problem.md

 # 1839.
-Longest Substring Of All Vowels in Order
+Longest Substring Of All Vowels in Order [Rating: 1580.36]

 A string is considered **beautiful** if it satisfies the following conditions: